 This is why the Japanese Wagashi sweet has a variety of colors from glossy black to beautiful green and red.

 Amanatto is a sweet treat that has been widely enjoyed in Japan over a century, so it is available in most supermarkets and convenience stores around the country.

 Basically, we like to eat Amanatto as it is with hot green tea, but the sweet beans can also be used in other foods like raisin.

 Lastly, here are 2 representative examples of how to use the Japanese bean snack.

 Image : cookpad.com

-Amanatto mostly has nearly the same size as raisin.
+Many Amanatto beans have nearly the same size as raisin.
 Hence, some Japanese like making bread or cake using Amanatto, instead of raisin.
-In fact, the Japanese confection goes well with bread and cake.
+In fact, the Japanese Wagashi confection goes quite well with bread and cake.